shams72/Yapple-Social/README.md

 # Yapple-Social

-Yapple-Social is a social media app, developed collaboratively with John Linthicum and Iheb Boussida from Hochschule Darmstadt.
-It allows users to share content, comment, and connect with others.
+Yapple-Social is a social media app which allows users to share content, comment, and connect with others.
 The app provides an intuitive and user-friendly interface for quick and easy interactions with friends and the broader community.

 # Yapple Social - Tech Stack